 A Long-Term Incentive Plan (LTIP) has also been developed which will grant eligible employees to performance rights in GreenHy2.
 Performance Right entitles the Holder to subscribe for one fully paid Share upon satisfaction of the Milestone and issue of the Conversion Notice by the Holder.
-Nil rights were vested during the year 2022.
-There were 2.8M performance rights amended to senior executives in 2022, which were approved by the AGM held on 4 May 2022.
+Nil rights were vested during the year 2023.